 (b) where donor sperm is used, has given in writing an undertaking to the licensee directing the procedure to furnish to that licensee such detail as may be possible, and is required by that licensee, of the outcome of the procedure.

-[Regulation 2 amended in Gazette 15 Dec 2006 p.
-5628.]
+[Regulation 2 amended: Gazette 15 Dec 2006 p.
+5628; 18 Sep 2018 p.
+3513.]

 3. Applications for licences